Jamie K.

 Where is your hometown?

 I would say Los Angeles is my hometown.
-I was born in Seoul, Korea and I lived there until I was eight years old.
-But I’ve been here [in Los Angeles] for 30 plus — almost 40 years.
+I was born in Seoul, Korea, and lived there until I was 8 years old.
+I’ve been here [in Los Angeles] for 30-plus, almost 40 years.
 My parents did move back to Korea, so I still have a lot of family ties in Korea.
-But, I consider Los Angeles as my hometown.
+But I consider Los Angeles my hometown.

 Why did your parents move back to Korea?